konmik/solid/README.md

 *Solid* collections are just a decorators around `ArrayList`, `LinkedHashMap` and `LinkedHashSet`, so I do not think that any docs are needed.
-`UnsupportedOperationException` become thrown on each method that tries to modify a *solid* collection.
+`UnsupportedOperationException` will be thrown on each method that tries to modify a *solid* collection.

 If you're familiar with Guava's immutable collections - there is a difference that is good to know. *Solid* collections do not have a support for *Builder* pattern - use `ArrayList`, `Stream`, `Map` and `Set` to prepare them.